 How Do Bloggers Make Money?

-In this digital age, people expect to find their questions answered online with the click of a button; however that doesn’t always happen.
-There’s been numerous times I’ve been searching for something and could not find the right information.
+In this digital age, people expect to find their questions answered online with the click of a button; however, that doesn’t always happen.
+There have been numerous times I’ve been searching for something and could not find the right information.
 Other times, I’ve found different little tidbits I needed across many sites and had to put them together to get the full scope of my query.

 How Much Money Can You Make Blogging?

 Many bloggers only make up to a couple hundred dollars.
 With the right tactics, you can use it as your main source of income and quit your day job.
 There are bloggers who make around $10,000 a month and more.

 First of all, you should know that this is not a way to make quick money!
 If you are looking to make passive income, it can take several months to a year to really build traction and see any revenue.

 Other bloggers have made money faster by using more aggressive marketing tactics.
 I’m talking about getting email lists to market to, advertising on Facebook, Pinterest, etc. However, I started out with this blog as a side hustle, and because I hate seeing people struggle with money.
 So far I’ve only worked on optimizing my posts for search engines and a little Pinterest.